 Precautions and Warnings of Cipro 200 MG

 - It is preferable to avoid Cipro Infusion if you are pregnant, think you may be pregnant or are

 - planning to have a baby as this medicine may harm your baby

 - If you conceive while taking this medicine, stop taking this medicine immediately and inform your doctor

-Cipro Inf can pass into human breast milk and harm your child.
+Cipro Infusion can pass into human breast milk and harm your child.
 Hence, breastfeeding should be discontinued while you are taking this medicine.

-Can I drive if I have consumed Cipro Inf?
+Can I drive if I have consumed Cipro Infusion?